Best preserved library from the ancient world

 It is one of the Seven Churches of Asia, known also as the Seven Churches of Revelation or the Seven Churches of the Apocalypse.
 Mentioned in the New Testament Book of Revelation, it is where Jesus Christ from the Greek island of Patmos instructs his servant Jon of Patmost saying: “I am Alpha and Omega, the first and the last: and, What thou seest, write in a book, and send it unto the seven churches which are in Asia; unto Ephesus, and unto Smyrna, and unto Pergamos, and unto Thyatira, and unto Sardis, and unto Philadelphia, and unto Laodicea.”

-From 262 AD the city was destroyed by the Goths but again flourished with Constantine I being the second city in importance in the Byzantine Empire after Constantinople during the 5th and 6th centuries AD, with a steep decline and abandonment on the centuries afterwards when the city lost its harbor that has been slowly silted up by the river.
+From 262 AD the city was destroyed by the Goths but again flourished with Constantine I being the second city in importance in the Byzantine Empire after Constantinople during the 5th and 6th centuries AD, with a steep decline and abandonment on the centuries afterwards when the city lost its harbour that has been slowly silted up by the river.

 While some of the decaying buildings back then were used as a quarry and valued marble statues removed, other statues were not that lucky and were smashed to powder to create lime for plaster; yet still, what have come to our days is a large archaeological site with some of the finest buildings, achievements in architecture and engineering from the era rarely seen elsewhere on a site of similar characteristics.